-- 51. In order to ensure that all children have their fundamental rights respected, free from discrimination, the inclusion of disability must be the norm in all political and social projects.
-The Haitian state, in accordance with its commitments, should implement a national system that promotes the integration, participation, and training of all children, including those living with disabilities. - 52.
+- 49. In order to ensure that all children have their fundamental rights respected, free from discrimination, the inclusion of disability must be the norm in all political and social projects.
+The nation of Haiti, in accordance with its commitments, should implement a national system that promotes the integration, participation, and training of all children, including those living with disabilities - 50.
 The Office of the Secretary of State for the Integration of Persons with Disabilities (BSEIPH), which has been operational since 2007, ensures the implementation of policies and programs for the integration of persons with disabilities.
-The Convention on the Rights of Persons with Disabilities and its additional protocols, the Inter-American Convention on the Elimination of All Forms of Discrimination against Persons with Disabilities ratified by the Haitian state in July 2009 and April 2009 respectively, as well as the law on the integration of persons with disabilities passed on March 12, 2012, contribute to enriching the legal corpus in this area. - 53.
+The Convention on the Rights of Persons with Disabilities and its additional protocols, the Inter-American Convention on the Elimination of All Forms of Discrimination against Persons with Disabilities ratified by the nation of Haiti in July 2009 and April 2009 respectively, as well as the law on the integration of persons with disabilities passed on March 12, 2012, contribute to enriching the legal corpus in this area. - 51.
 This law is certainly qualified as an appropriate response to the treatment inflicted on people with disabilities living with a physical, sensory, cognitive, psychic, or intellectual impairment.
 However, the coalition deplores the absence of public policies and administrative measures that facilitate the integration of children with disabilities into Haitian society.
-The coalition adheres to recommendations number 115.146, 115.161, and 115.163 formulated respectively by Senegal, Slovenia, and Mongolia which encourage the Haitian state to guarantee the fundamental rights of persons with disabilities.
+The coalition adheres to recommendations number 115.146, 115.161, and 115.163 formulated respectively by Senegal, Slovenia, and Mongolia which encourage the nation of Haiti to guarantee the fundamental rights of persons with disabilities.

-The Fondation Pain d'Espoir (FPDE), Generation Justice (GENEJ), and the Center for the Centre d'Encadrement des Personnes à Besoins Spéciaux (CEPBS) recommend that the nation of Haiti:
+The Bread of Hope Foundation (FPDE), Generation Justice (GENEJ), and the Center for the Support of People with Special Needs (CEPBS) recommend that the nation of Haiti: